autarch/blog.urth.org/content/posts/2022-03-19-job-search-2022-update-week-2.md

 week and if I get a lot more rejections, I'll probably end up applying to more places.
 But even managing the number of responses I've had so far is a lot to deal with.
 Interviews are exhausting!

-[^1]: To which everyone who knows me that's reading this is saying "no shit."